 A responsive web app takes on a different design when it’s opened on a mobile device (i.e. phone or tablet), altering its design to suit the device it is viewed on.

 An adaptive web app, in contrast, doesn’t change its design.
-It will display the same design, but will adjust it to fit the different screen size of a mobile device.
+It will display the same design but will adjust it to fit the different screen sizes of a mobile device.

 The biggest benefit of web apps is that they are built using the most popular programming languages—so app developer talent is readily available.
 However, a responsive web app has two principal drawbacks: